kermitthedev/stock-analyzer/README.md

 - Professional trading signals

 ### Manual Installation - In command prompt
-Inatall python on your PC first and then install tkinter using the command - pip install tk Then check if you installed it correctly using python -c "import tkinter; tkinter._test()" If a small window pops up, Tkinter is working properly. 🎉
+Inatall python on your PC first and then install tkinter using the command - "pip install tk" Then check if you installed it correctly using python -c "import tkinter; tkinter._test()" If a small window pops up, Tkinter is working properly. 🎉
 ```bash